 Ridden Horses will show their paces and ability in the Trials Area between 8.00am and 11.00am.
 It is hoped that all Vendors will make full use of the trial grounds and jumps to show their horses to the best advantage.
 Trial rides for any prospective purchaser may be offered at the vendor’s discretion, on the understanding that all risk and responsibility for any incidents or accident are at the risk of the trial rider and not with the vendor, vendors agent or the auctioneers.

 Payment must be made by CASH, CARD OR CHEQUE on day of Sale.
-(Cheques will only be accepted from regular clients and those who provide a current Bankers Reference).
+As of January 2018 NO CREDIT CARDS will be accepted as a form of payment at Brightwells Horse, Pony & Saddlery Sales.
+Cheques will only be accepted from regular clients and those who provide a current Bankers Reference.
 Money Laundering rules apply at all our auctions and prospective buyers who wish to settle accounts in cash should contact the sales office for details.

 Should any Prospective Purchaser be unable to attend the Sale, the Auctioneers will personally be pleased to execute Commissions on their behalf, at no extra charge, lots being obtained as cheaply as other bids allow.
 In this instance irrevocable methods of payment must be in place before commission instructions are enacted.